saarthaksangam/recipe_blog_generator/readme.md

 ## 📦 Requirements

 - Python **3.10 or higher**
-- An OpenAI API key
+- An OpenAI API key (requires a paid OpenAI account)

 ---